-Table 9 outlines historical water trade data up to 2023-24.
+Table 9 outlines historical water trade data up to 2024-25.
 The table illustrates the variability in volume and value that is due to seasonal conditions, price and environmental water needs.
 Providing unreliable and uncommitted estimates could give an unwarranted signal to other market participants.
-As at 31 March 2024, a sale of allocation water was being undertaken.
-A forecast has been provided for 2023-24, however there are a number of possible final outcomes due to varying prices and total volume to be sold.